ShelpAm/skills-github-pages/index.md

 ---

 You better believe I'm trying.

-To be climbing.
+To keep climbing.

-The high we climb feels like we're both none the wiser.
+The higher we climb feels like we're both none the wiser.